CIBSE TM52 Assessment Service

 Our CIBSE TM52 overheating assessment consultants at Compliant EPC are able to work across the UK to assist your project, regardless of size.
 See also, our TM59 page.

 What is overheating in buildings?

-CIBSE TM52 Thermal Comfort Analysis has been created to assess this issue with a view to mitigating the problem through an efficient design, appropriate management and adequately sized HVAC equipment ensuring the longevity of a buildings design, use and function.
+CIBSE TM52 Overheating Analysis has been created to assess these issue with a view to mitigating the problem through an efficient design, appropriate management and adequately sized HVAC equipment ensuring the longevity of a buildings design, use and function.

 1. Criterion 1: Hours of Exceedance

 2. Criterion 2: Daily Weighted Exceedance

 3. Criterion 3: Upper Limit Temperature

 Through years of training and qualifications in the respective field, our experienced consultants have a wealth of knowledge and understanding of all aspects of CIBSE TM52.
 We have worked on a wide range of projects from offices to schools, university building and hospitals.
 Using our enhanced software packages and advice we can guide you through the process, right from concept to completion ensuring that every building assessed will achieve a pass.

 If you have a commercial building project anywhere in the UK, and are looking for a professional company to provide thermal comfort analysis, we can help.
 Give one of our friendly team a call today on 01623 573009 for more information and expert advice.